Today we’re sharing these pre k color by number sheets for young kids to have fun and learn!

 We love color by number coloring sheets because of all the fun ways you can use them!

-Of course, the simplest and most common is to print out on standard paper and let your child color them in with crayons.
+Of course, the simplest and most common is to print them out on standard paper and let your child color them in with crayons.
 This is best when you need a last-minute activity to keep your child entertained.

 Another way you can use these coloring pages is to print them out on heavy white card stock or art paper.
 Then, instead of coloring, let your child have a fun paint by number!
 Tempera paint works best for this type of application.

 These printables also work great with markers, oil pastels, and colored pencils.